Feeling uncertain about specialty choice

 - Look at job specifications to see if your skills match and to identify at what level you would need to apply.

-The Medical Careers website contains two case studies written by doctors who have switched specialties.
+The Health Careers website contains two case studies written by doctors who have switched specialties.
 We would welcome case studies from local doctors who have changed specialty, so if you would like to write a short article about your experiences please contact us.
 This will be anonymised for the website if you prefer.